hetzneronline/community-content/contributing.md

 * **English**

-  * If you're fluent in another language, and are able to make a translation, you can submit your tutorial in multiple languages, as long as at least one of them is English.
+  * If you're fluent in another language, and are able to make a translation, you can submit your tutorial in multiple languages, as long as at least one of them is English.<br>
+    We support the following languages: English `en`, German `de`, Russian `ru`, Italian `it`, Bulgarian `bg`, Finnish `fi`, and Portuguese `pt`
   * If you're not fluent in English, but you have a great tutorial to share in a different language, please reach out to us.
 We are open to possibly making exceptions for specific tutorials.

 * **Easy to understand**